 Not surprisingly, it is easy to find parallels in a wheat harvest to Nazarene missionary strategy.
 One analogy lies in the temporary use of outside workers.
 In some parts of the world, the gospel message arrives and finds immediate response.
 The harvest may be ripe, but there are almost no local workers.
 Elsewhere, the church is quite small.
 There isn't enough local manpower or other resources to bring in the ready harvest.
 So we send custom harvesters (missionaries) into those two kinds of fields.
 These missionaries don't go to homestead a country.
 Their goal is not to settle down and carve out a permanent place for themselves.
-There are farmers -- the national Christians -- who live there, who "own" the land.
+There are farmers -- the local believers -- who live there, who "own" the land.
 The missionaries are simply the temporary custom harvesters.

 Another wheat harvest analogy is that of right timing.
 To wheat harvesters, timing is important.
 Custom harvesters work their way from one field to another, harvesting grain as it ripens.
 This way, costly equipment and manpower don't lie idle in one area when it is harvesting season in another.
 The New Testament mentions this right timing for the harvesters (Mark 4:29; Galatians 6:9).
 As the grain begins to ripen in a particular field, we are called to pour in manpower and other resources to gather that harvest.
 Or, to continue the harvest metaphor, storms can break over the ripened grain and destroy it in the fields.
 So, for the sake of those who are responsive and for those who are still unresponsive, we must find ways to give immediate attention to responsive people.